-For all fire management options, management decisions beyond initial response should be assessed situationally by the Protecting Agency and the affected Jurisdictional Agencies.
-If the default response is no longer appropriate or has a low probability of success, a decision support process, including situational assessment and risk analysis, will be used to develop incident-specific objectives, requirements, and courses of action, and document the rationale behind them.
+For all fire management options, the Protecting Agency and the affected Jurisdictional Agencies should assess management decisions beyond initial response on a situational basis.
+If the default response is no longer appropriate or has a low probability of success, use a decision support process, including situational assessment and risk analysis, to develop incident-specific objectives, requirements, and courses of action, and document the rationale behind them.